-All respondents are expected to comply with conduct sanctions, responsive actions and corrective actions within the timeframe specified by the Dean of Students.
+All respondents are expected to comply with conduct sanctions, responsive actions and corrective actions within the timeframe specified by the Title IX Coordinator.
 Failure to abide by these conduct sanctions, responsive actions and corrective actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions/responsive/corrective actions and/or suspension, expulsion and/or termination from the University.
-A suspension will only be lifted when compliance is achieved to the satisfaction of the Dean of Students.
+A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator.